Updated February 8, 2018.

 Detailed Estimates of First Choice Business Brokers Franchise Costs Based on Item 7 (Estimated Initial Investment) of First Choice Business Brokers’ 2017 Franchise Disclosure Document

-- The franchisor may finance up to 50% of your Initial Franchise Fee and Training Fee (a combined $19,500) at 0% annual interest rate over a 40-month repayment term.
-If the franchisor offered you such financing for $19,500, your monthly payment would be $487.50.
+- The franchisor may finance up to 50% of your Initial Franchise Fee ($19,000) at 0% annual interest rate over a 40-month repayment term.
+If the franchisor offered you such financing for $19,000, your monthly payment would be $500.

-- If you have Key Personnel, they are required to attend the initial training program.
-The fee for an Associate to attend training is $500.
+- If you have Key Personnel or Associates, they are required to attend the initial training program.
+The fee for a Key Personnel or Associate to attend training is $500.

 - The initial training program is conducted through webinars and may also be held at the franchisor’s headquarters in Las Vegas, Nevada.
-You must pay the cost of any travel, transportation, lodging, and meals to attend any onsite initial training programs.
+You must pay the cost of any travel and living expenses to attend any onsite initial training programs.